dotnet/runtime/Documentation/design-docs/additional-deps.md

     `\dotnet\store\x64\netcoreapp2.0\microsoft.applicationinsights\2.4.0`

 _Note: doesn't this make "uninstall" more difficult?
 Because multiple installs may write the same packages and try to remove packages that another installer created?_

+## 2.1 proposal (change additional-deps processing order to avoid "downgrading")
+The current ordering for resolving deps files is:
+  1) The app's deps file
+  2) The additional-deps file(s)
+  3) The framework(s) deps file(s)

+The order is important because "first-in" wins.
+Since the additional-deps is before the framework, the additional-deps will "win" in all cases except during a minor\major roll-forward.
+The reason minor\major roll-forward is different is because the framework has special logic (new in 2.1) to compare assembly and file version numbers from the deps files, and pick the newest.

+The proposed ordering change for 2.1 is:
+  1) The app's deps file
+  2) The framework(s) deps file(s)
+  3) The additional-deps file(s)

+In addition, the additional-deps will always look for assembly and file version information present in the deps files in order to support "upgrade" scenarios where the additional-deps brings a newer version of a given assembly.
+Note that these version checks only occur for managed assemblies, not native files nor resource assemblies.

+Note: there is some risk that changing the ordering may break other "non-lightup" scenarios.
+However, by always comparing version numbers that should be mitigated (for managed assemblies anyway).

 ## 2.1 proposal (add runtimeconfig knob to to disable `%DOTNET_ADDITIONAL_DEPS%`)
 <strike>